 I am now fully recovered and are playing more golf than ever.
 The arm that did not have the operation recovered quicker than the arm that did have the operation – this means that I did not have to have the operation on that arm – a true vindication of the treatment applied.

-My husband found out about the “miracle machine”(Stimpod NMS 460) which were used to treat my Migraines while admitted for my last incident at the Headache Clinic.
-It was amazing to have a very bad migraine vanish in under 5 minutes of treatment with the Stimpod NMS 460.
-The doctors were in despair after yet another week long headache event and admitted me in hospital.
+My husband found out about the “miracle machine”, the Stimpod NMS460, which was used to treat my migraines while admitted for my last incident at the Headache Clinic.
+It was amazing to have a very bad migraine vanish in under five minutes of treatment with the Stimpod NMS460.
+The doctors were in despair after yet another week-long headache event and admitted me to hospital.
 I hardly knew what was going on around me and slept for almost 3 days.
-We (the Doctors and me at the Headache Clinic), received the Stimpod NMS 460 in the afternoon and immediately tried the device.
-You won’t believe but in 5 minutes of treatment my migraine disappeared!!!
-And I was headache- free.
+We (the doctors and me at the Headache Clinic), received the Stimpod NMS460 in the afternoon and immediately tried the device.
+You won’t believe but in 5 minutes of treatment, my migraine disappeared!!!
+And I was headache-free.
 No one could believe it and I was not sure how long the headache-free periods will remain.
-Well, the migraines have stayed away until yesterday, when I started feeling it, we once again used the Stimpod NMS 460 straight away and I was painless in minutes.
+Well, the migraines have stayed away until yesterday, when I started feeling it, we once again used the Stimpod NMS460 straight away and I was painless in minutes.

 From the first consultation up to 25 March, the patient was seen for a total of 9 treatments.
 During these sessions, she was treated with ultrasound, laser, facial exercises and other electro-modalities to stimulate the facial muscles and nerve fibres.

-On 25 March 2010, a neurologist, Dr PH Kritzinger, saw her.
-He did an EMG study.
+On 25 March 2010, Dr PH Kritzinger, a neurologist, examined Miss Opperman and also did an EMG study.
 His findings reported that there was no conduction present in the left facial nerve and also found that there was active axon degeneration present in the facial muscles.
 He classified this as a demyelinating neuropathy.

-In regards to further physiotherapy treatment, we introduced Xavant’s nerve stimulator to her treatment in May and since 13 May all other modalities were stopped and the patient’s treatment consisted solely out of nerve stimulation by the Stimpod NMS460.
-The patient took the device to stimulate the left facial nerve on her own once a day.
+In regards to further physiotherapy treatment, we introduced Xavant’s nerve stimulator to her treatment in May.
+From 13 May, all other modalities were stopped and the patient’s treatment consisted solely out of nerve stimulation by the Stimpod NMS460.
+The patient took the device home to stimulate the left facial nerve on her own once a day.
 She did a once-a-day treatment only because she preferred it and it fit with her busy schedule.
 Her sessions lasted between 5 and 10 minutes.

 Since 13 May the patient’s progress has been measured purely subjectively.
 I contacted her telephonically every 3 weeks and since the above-mentioned date, she has also come to see me 3 times so I could evaluate her progress.
 She reported that the left side of her face felt much better every time after she used the device and there was visible improvement in the facial muscles function.
 Referring back to the Oxford muscle grading scale, most of the facial muscles scored a definite 3/5 and some muscles even a 3+ /5 and 4-/5 by the end of June.
 The only muscle that scored a 2/5 was the orbicularus oculi muscle as the left eye could not actively close completely.